chef-cookbooks/runit/README.md

 - <http://smarden.org/runit/>

-NOTE: The 5.0 release of this cookbook requires the ChefSpec, which shipped in the later versions of ChefDK 3.
-If you use this cookbook along with ChefSpec in your environment upgrade to the latest version of ChefDK or Workstation or your specs will break.
+NOTE: The 5.0 release of this cookbook requires the ChefSpec which shipped in the later versions of ChefDK 3.
+If you use this cookbook along with ChefSpec in your environment then you will need to upgrade to the latest version of ChefDK / Workstation to prevent spec failures.

 ## Requirements